 - Up to a quarter of men with urethritis do not have any symptoms.

 - In women, NGU usually causes no symptoms, but it may spread up the reproductive organs to cause pelvic inflammatory disease, which may cause severe illness and may also affect fertility.
 See the separate leaflet called Pelvic Inflammatory Disease.
 Symptoms can include pelvic or lower abdominal pain, fever, altered periods, altered vaginal discharge, pain during sexual intercourse and pain passing urine.

 The symptoms may clear over time, even without treatment.
 This may take up to six months but can be just a couple of weeks or so.
 However, without treatment, bacteria that cause NGU often remain in the urethra.
 It is just that the symptoms may go.

 Note: even if symptoms go, there is a good chance that you can pass on the infection if you are not treated.

 What causes non-gonococcal urethritis?

-- Infection with chlamydia causes about half of cases of NGU.
+This causes about half of cases of NGU.
 Chlamydia is a germ (bacterium) that is usually caught by sexual contact with an infected person.
 You can pass chlamydia on during vaginal, anal or oral sex.
 See the separate leaflet called Chlamydia.

-- A non-infective problem is, rarely, the cause.
+This is, rarely, the cause.
 For example:

 - Injury from a thin, flexible tube (a catheter).